Wayne S. Kabak is CEO and owner of WSK Management, LLC, a literary and talent management firm.

-As a manager of television and radio personalities, authors, broadcast journalists and other notable public figures, his clients include Jane Pauley; former Secretaries of Defense Robert Gates and Ash Carter; Dr. Condoleezza Rice; composer, musician and educator Wynton Marsalis; Lou Dobbs; broadcaster and former Director of the National Economic Council Larry Kudlow; acclaimed biographer Kitty Kelley; NPR’s Scott Simon; Shoshana Zuboff, author of the groundbreaking book “The Age of Surveillance Capitalism;” noted investor and world traveler Jim Rogers; and renown businessman Sam Zell.
+As a manager of television and radio personalities, authors, broadcast journalists and other notable public figures, his clients include Jane Pauley; former Secretary of Defense Robert Gates; Dr. Condoleezza Rice; composer, musician and educator Wynton Marsalis; broadcaster and former Director of the National Economic Council Larry Kudlow; acclaimed biographer Kitty Kelley; NPR’s Scott Simon; Shoshana Zuboff (author of the groundbreaking book “The Age of Surveillance Capitalism”); noted investor Jim Rogers; Greg Palkot, Fox News Senior Foreign Affairs Correspondent; and Lauren Green, Fox News Chief Religion Correspondent.
+He also represented the late Ash Carter, former Secretary of Defense, and the late businessperson Sam Zell.

 Before starting his own business in 2009, he was Co-Chief Operating Officer, NY, of the William Morris Agency.
 He joined William Morris in 1997 following 17 years as a senior executive, General Counsel and agent at International Creative Management, Inc. After graduating from the Columbia University Graduate School of Journalism and the Columbia University School of Law (where he was a Harlan Fiske Stone Scholar), he spent three years working as an associate in the entertainment department at the New York-based law firm of Paul, Weiss, Rifkind, Wharton & Garrison.
 Mr. Kabak is also a graduate of Tufts University, where he majored in English and graduated Phi Beta Kappa and summa cum laude.